-The good news in all of this is that vendors (CDPs and others) should be able to show these capabilities and just walk you through how to check off compliance, so you don’t have to guess.
+The good news is vendors (CDPs and others) should be able to show these capabilities and walk you through how to ensure compliance, so you don’t have to guess.

 For example, ask your vendor how they handle the fact that the conditions for consent have been strengthened and now must include the “purpose” for each method of data processing, which is arguably the most overlooked impact by CDP vendors.

-Within BlueConic, we’ve addressed this by encapsulating all data points, interactions, and connections that can be set to only collect data when consent has been given for each of them.
+Within BlueConic, we’ve addressed this by encapsulating all data points, interactions, and connections that can be set to only collect data when consent has been given for each.

 And, of course, we provide an integrated Privacy Center and Consent Management module in BlueConic, allowing you to give users access to: